rvidhya789/AEQ/README.md

 or

-Right click on any scenario in Feature file and execute teh script
+Right click on any scenario in Feature file and execute the script

 or